spectrocloud/librarium/content/docs/04.5-devx/06-apps/05-deploy-app.md

 </PointsOfInterest>

 A tip for gathering the required values to provide the `values` attribute is to visit the Palette console and create the app profile through the UI.
-During the app profile creation process, click on the API button to review the API payload.
-Review the payload's `values` attribute to find all of the service’s properties.
-You may copy the entire string and pass it to the resource `spectrocloud_application_profile` as an input for the `values` attribute.
+During the app profile creation process, click on the API button to display the API payload.
+Review the payload's `values` attribute to find all of the properties of the service.
+You can copy the entire string and pass it to the resource `spectrocloud_application_profile` as an input for the `values` attribute.

 ![UI's ability to display the API object](/tutorials/deploy-app/devx_apps_deploy-apps_ui-api-display.png)